Samuel Bowers: Violent campaign

-In 1966 alleged members of the White Knights firebombed the house of Vernon Dahmer, a civil rights activist who was working to register African Americans for the vote.
-Dahmer died of burn injuries which covered 40% of his body and damage to his lungs, which were seared while rescuing his family from the fire.
+In 1966, alleged members of the White Knights firebombed the house of Vernon Dahmer, a civil rights activist who was working to register African Americans for the vote.
+Dahmer died of burn injuries, which covered 40% of his body, and damage to his lungs, which were seared while rescuing his family from the fire.

-According to later testimony by ex-White Knights member T. Webber Rogers, Bowers gave the direct order to have Dahmer killed, "in any way possible."
-After four previous trials ended in deadlock (a 1968 jury split 11 to 1 in favor of guilty, and in 1969 a jury split 10-2 in favor of conviction), Bowers was convicted of the murder in August 1998 and sentenced to life in prison.
+According to later testimony by ex-White Knights member T. Webber Rogers, Bowers gave the direct order to have Dahmer killed "in any way possible."
+After four previous trials ended in deadlock (a 1968 jury split 11 to 1 in favor of guilty, and in 1969 a jury split 10–2 in favor of conviction), Bowers was convicted of the murder in August 1998 and sentenced to life in prison.

-In 1967, White Knights are alleged to have begun a campaign against Jewish targets in Mississippi.
+In 1967, White Knights were alleged to have begun a campaign against Jewish targets in Mississippi.
 Beth Israel Congregation in Jackson and Congregation Beth Israel in Meridian were bombed.
 Also, the home of Jackson's Rabbi Perry Nussbaum was attacked.
 The actual perpetrators of these crimes were suspects Thomas A. Tarrants III and Kathy Ainsworth.

-The FBI became involved in the case and, with threatening accusations against local law enforcement, it began to track down potential bombers.
+The FBI became involved in the case and, with threatening accusations against local law enforcement, began tracking down potential bombers.

 A breakthrough in the case came when two Klan brothers, Alton Wayne Roberts and Raymond Roberts, met with the FBI and the police in exchange for reward money and immunity.
-Alton Wayne Roberts had previously been sentenced to 10 years in prison for violating the civil rights of Chaney, Schwerner and Goodman.
-He agreed to cooperate in order to receive a reduced sentence.
+Alton Wayne Roberts had previously been sentenced to 10 years in prison for violating the civil rights of Chaney, Schwerner, and Goodman.
+He agreed to cooperate to receive a reduced sentence.
 A joint FBI and local police operation ambushed Tarrants and Ainsworth.
-Ainsworth was killed and Tarrants was severely wounded.
+Ainsworth was killed, and Tarrants was severely wounded.

 Conviction

-Convicted in August of 1998 of ordering the assassination of civil rights leader Vernon Dahmer Sr., Bowers served a life sentence.
+Convicted in August 1998 of ordering the assassination of civil rights leader Vernon Dahmer Sr., Bowers served a life sentence.
 According to the commissioner of the Mississippi Department of Corrections (MDOC), only one person visited Bowers during his incarceration.
-The visitor claimed to be Bowers' brother, who listed a false address and fictitious Mississippi town as his residence.
-Bowers died in the Mississippi State Penitentiary (Parchman) Hospital of cardio-pulmonary arrest on Sunday, November 5, 2006, aged 82.
+The visitor claimed to be Bowers's brother, who listed a false address and fictitious Mississippi town as his residence.
+Bowers died in the Mississippi State Penitentiary (Parchman) Hospital of cardiopulmonary arrest on Sunday, November 5, 2006, aged 82.

 After Bowers died, an out-of-state relative came forward to claim his body.
 He never married.